alienix2/AppuntiMagistrale/dpwim/Lesson9.md

 The idea of analyzing this case study is to understand how all the theory we discussed can be implemented in real life.

 *Note:* this is also discussed in [Lesson_10 of the AMA-CPS course](../ama-cps/Lesson10.md)

+The basic Satoshi Nakamoto's idea was to create a system that allows the exchange of money without the need of a central authority.
+The system is based on the idea of a **blockchain**.

+### Cryptographic Ingredients

+**Hash function:** an has function is a mathematical function that takes an input and returns a fixed-size string of bytes.
+The hash function must have the following basic properties:

+- **Efficient**
+- **Probability** of generating a hash value should be around the same for all the possible values

+**Other properties:**

+- **Collision free:** *Note:* in general the hash function is not injective, so there can be multiple inputs that generate the same output.
+This is called a **collision**.
+A function that is completely collision free doesn't exist, but we can think of functions that make it so it's not feasible to find those collisions.
+This means that the hash of a specific data can be used to identify that piece of data. *Note:* again, that's not a mathematical property, is just that we assume that it's impossible to have a collision in real life.

+- **Hiding:** the hash function should be hiding.
+This means that if we have a hash value we cannot understand what the input was.
+This is usually achieved by using a **salt**.
+The salt is a random value that is added to the input before hashing it.
+This means that if we have the hash value we cannot understand what the input was unless we know the salt.
+This is also a must of the starting set is made out of a low number of elements.

+- **Game friendly:** the hash function should be game friendly.

+#### Proof of work

+The idea of the proof of work is to find a value that when hashed the hash begins with a number of zero bits.
+This means that once you are able to find that value you get the transaction itself in reward, and the coins becomes yours.

+The idea came from solving a problem about spam emails.
+The idea was to make the sender of the email do some work before sending the email (solve a **challenge**).
+This way the spammer would have to do a lot of work to send a lot of emails.